 If you file a claim for workers’ compensation, the following benefits can be awarded:

-Death benefits can also be awarded to families who lose a loved one in a fatal NYC construction accident.
-You’ll notice that workers’ compensation benefits are limited.
+Workers’ compensation benefits have many limits.
 Many are subject to caps – meaning that there are maximum amounts you can recover for your lost wages.

 - Nursing care